wp-plugins/basic-google-maps-placemarks/readme.txt

 = None of the placemarks are showing up on the map = If your theme is calling `add_theme_support( 'post-thumbnails' )` and passing in a specific list of post types -- rather than enabling support for all post types -- then it should check if some post types are already registered and include those as well.
 This only applies if it's hooking into `after_theme_setup` with a priority higher than 10.
 Contact your theme developer and ask them to fix their code.

+Also check the [Other Notes](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/other_notes/) page for known conflicts with other plugins.

 = Can I use coordinates to set the marker, instead of an address? = Yes.
 You can type anything into the Address field that you would type into a standard Google Maps search field, which includes coordinates.

 If the plugin recognizes your input as coordinates then it will create the marker at that exact point on the map.
 If it doesn't, it will attempt to geocode them, which can sometimes result in a different location than you intended.
 To help the plugin recognize the coordinates, make sure they're in decimal notation (e.g. 48.61322,-123.3465) instead of minutes/seconds notation.
 The latitude and longitude must be separated by a comma and cannot contain any letters or symbols.
 If your input has been geocoded, you'll see a note next to the address field that gives the geocoded coordinates, and the plugin will use those to create the marker on the map; if you don't see that note then that means that your input was not geocoded and your exact coordates will be used to place the marker.

-If you're having a hard time getting a set of coordinates to work, try visiting <a href="http://www.itouchmap.com/latlong.html" title="Latitude and Longitude of a Point">this page</a> and using the coordinates they give you.
+If you're having a hard time getting a set of coordinates to work, try visiting <a href="http://www.itouchmap.com/latlong.html" title="Latitude and Longitude of a Point">this page</a> and use the coordinates they give you.

-= Can I change the default icon for all markers instead of setting the same featured image on each individual post? = Yes, if you want to replace the icon for all markers you can add this to your theme's functions.php:
+= Can I change the default icon for all markers instead of setting the same featured image on each individual post? = Yes, if you want to replace the icon for all markers you can add this to your theme's functions.php or a [functionality plugin](http://www.doitwithwp.com/create-functions-plugin/):

 `
 function setBGMPDefaultIcon( $iconURL )